AJV009/AJV009/readme.md

 #### 🔭 I’m currently working on a Yolo5 model for some fun object recognition.
 #### 🌱 I’m currently learning PyTorch for a Devpost hackathon and Burp Suit & CodeQL for Security Analysis.
 #### 💬 Ask me about "Anything".
-If you are new to the world of Computer Science am there to help your grow!
+If you are new to the world of Computer Science am here to help your grow!
+Join in my one of the biggest FB Developer Group -> https://www.facebook.com/groups/DevCPune
 #### 📫 How to reach me -> Email: jaimonalphons@gmail.com Whatsapp/Phone: +91-823-784-2347

 <!--